5 oldest restaurants in the world

 4. Honke Owariya - Kyoto, Japan

 The restaurant, founded in 1465, was formerly just a candy shop.
 Now it is known as the most popular and oldest restaurant in Japan.
 Although old, with its beautiful garden, this wooden building has been challenging for years.
 It has not stopped presenting its famous sweets yet.
-This restaurant has served the monks and Shoguns for hundreds of years (Shogun is called the patron of the imperial family in Japan in the Middle Ages and the New Age) and the emperors.
-Mostly the food given to them was the meals cooked in the stove.
+This restaurant has served the monks and Shoguns for hundreds of years (Shoguns are the patrons of the imperial family in medieval and modern Japan.) and the emperors.
+Mostly the food given to them was the meals cooked on the stove.
 The stove meal is a noodle dish and is a famous dish among people, and it was first prepared in the 1700s.

 Even if you go to this one of the world's oldest restaurants, you can still see the Imperial family arriving from Tokyo and having lunch here.
 Nevertheless, of course, this does not prevent ordinary people from visiting the restaurant.
 An average meal here costs $ 30, and there is no need to reserve a table.